nalamat/neurobehavior/doc/getting_started.rst

 definition of a "Traited" class and tack on metadata about these class properties.
 This metadata is used by functions that generate the GUI for each class.
-I also wrote some functions to take advantage of the metadata available for saving the class to a HDF5 file (see `cns.data.persistence` for more information).
+I also wrote some functions to take advantage of the metadata available for saving the class to a HDF5 file (see :module:`cns.data.persistence` for more information).

 Be sure to work your way through some of the examples provided in the Traits